 Magid, R. & Schulz, L.E. (in press).
 Moral alchemy: How love changes norms.
 Cognition.

-Wu, Y. & Schulz, L.E. (in press).
+Wu, Y. & Schulz, L.E.
+(2017).
 Inferring beliefs and desires from emotional reactions to anticipated and observed events.
 Child Development.

 Jara-Ettinger, J., Gweon, H., Schulz, L.E., & Tenenbaum, J. (2016).
 The naďve utility calculus: Computational principles underlying commonsense psychology.
 Trends in Cognitive Science, 20(8), 589-604.